The Power of Routine

-- Use the same childcare, daycare, or after school care.
+- Can we continue to use the same childcare, daycare, or after school care?

-- Maintain enrichment activities like sports, cheer, gymnastics, dance, martial arts, music lessons, etc.
+- Can we maintain the same enrichment activities like sports, cheer, gymnastics, dance, martial arts, music lessons, etc?

-- Can we work together to maintain the usual schedules with extended family members for both mom and dad.
+- Can we work together to maintain the usual schedules with extended family members for both mom and dad?

 If it’s not possible to keep a child in the same school, you and your co-parent can consider the next best possible alternative: wait for a natural change point like the beginning of the school year, or the beginning of a new semester.
-If you have to drop activities because of financial challenges, talk to the provider first and explain your situation.
-Most people will understand and work with you to support the child in making a more ordinary transition, like the end of the season or the time for the next enrollment session.
+If you find that financial challenges prohibit extracurricular activities for the child, talk to the provider first, and explain your situation.
+Most people will understand and work with you to support the child in making a more ordinary transition, such as the end of the season or the time for the next enrollment session.

 If you are completely in control of a major change, then plan it carefully.
-One of the most difficult situations for a child is when Mom or Dad feels betrayed and uses the child as a confidante; or when either Mom or Dad immediately add a new adult to the life of the child.
+One of the most difficult situations for a child is when Mom or Dad feels betrayed and uses the child as a confidante; or when either Mom or Dad immediately adds a new romantic partner to the life of the child.
 All too often this is just too much change all at once and can feel like a parent is actually being replaced.
 This adds emotional and cognitive processing challenges for the child that is often too stressful.
 Children need time and gradual changes in the areas where parents are in control of the changes!
 Too much change handled poorly, can cause children to regress or develop anxiety or depression.
 Give each child time, lots of love, and patience so they have the time and space needed to make good adjustments to the new family structures.

-The bottom line?
-If it isn't a matter of life and death, leave it the same.
+So, what is the bottom line?
+Keep the routine the same when possible.
 If something has to change, find a point in time as far in the future as possible and then carefully prepare for that.